MO homeowner guide

 1. Use the county permitting-jurisdiction map before calling a contractor or assuming DHSS is the direct authority.

-2. Confirm whether the property is under a local health department, another local authority, or DHSS.
+2. Confirm whether the property is under a local health department, another local authority, or DHSS and whether an acreage-based exception even applies.

-3. Pull any existing permit or repair record before treating the project as a simple replacement.
+3. Pull any existing permit, repair, or soil-review record before treating the project as a simple replacement.

 Who this page is for